Chart Color Schemes

 Colonel Light Gardens features high concentrations of family households, with a higher-than-average median household size

-Family households account for 82.2% of all households, consisting of 45.8% couples with children, 26.9% couples without children, and 8.6% single parent families.
-Non-family households make up the remaining 17.8%, with lone person households at 16.3% and group households comprising 1.5%.
+Family households account for 82.2% of all households, including 45.8% couples with children, 26.9% couples without children, and 8.6% single parent families.
+Non-family households constitute the remaining 17.8%, with lone person households at 16.3% and group households comprising 1.5% of the total.
 The median household size is 2.8 people, larger than the Greater Adelaide average of 2.6.

 Frequently Asked Questions - Households